On the Separability of Information in Diffusion Models: Information Capture

-\paragraph{Entropy-matching} In the discussion above we have parameterized the reverse drift in \cref{eq:EntropyMatchingSDE} as $\bplus + \g^2 \e_\th$, which is different from the score-matching parameterization of $-\bplus + \g^2 \bm{s}_\th$.
+\paragraph{Entropy-matching} In the discussion above, we have parameterized the reverse drift in \cref{eq:EntropyMatchingSDE} as $\bplus + \g^2 \e_\th$, which is different from the score-matching parameterization of $-\bplus + \g^2 \bm{s}_\th$.
 The latter forces the network to retain additional information to counteract the repulsive $-\bplus$ term, as explained in \cite{Premkumar2025}.
 A simple thought experiment reveals the problem: suppose we take $\finP = \inP \approx \sPeq{0}$.
 The forward process has little effect on the distribution since $\finP$ is already close to equilibrium.
 However, the scores for this transformation are still non-zero over the support of $\sPeq{0}$, which means the network in a score-matching model must retain information to convert a distribution \textit{back to itself}.
 On the other hand, an entropy-matching network would store no information in this scenario, as expected.
 In this sense, entropy-matching makes transparent the correspondence between the network’s information content and the entropy of the underlying data.

-Entropy-matching also reveals an interesting fact about correlations within the components of $\mX$.
-In the unconditional case, with $\T$ large enough that $\inP \approx \sPeq{0}$, the total entropy can be factorized as

-The last term, called the \textit{total correlation}, is a generalization of mutual information to multiple random variables \citep{Satosi1960}.
-In \cref{eq:FactorizedEntropy} $x_k$ is the $k$-th component of a data vector $\vx$, and $\finP(x_k)$ and $\sPeq{\T}(x_k)$ are the marginal densities obtained by integrating $\finP(\vx)$ and $\sPeq{\T}(\vx)$ over all components except $x_k$. \cref{eq:FactorizedEntropy} tells us that during the reversal/generative stage, the model must (1) shift the marginals for each $x_k$ from $\sPeq{\T}(x_k) \to \finP(x_k)$, and (2) establish correlations between different $x_k$.
-Thus, denoising a vector from $\inP$ is, in part, the process of \textit{restoring the component-wise correlations} that were lost in the forward stage.
+We can convert a score-matching model to an entropy matching one with the simple substitution $\bm{s}_\th = \nabla \log \sPeq{\t} + \e_\th$.

 \paragraph{Neural Entropy} We derived \cref{eq:InformationRateDiffusion} under the assumption of an ideal entropy-matching model $\e^\star_\th$, which absorbs exactly $S_{\rm tot}$ units of information during training.
 In practice, no model achieves this ideal because of the finite number of training epochs, limited batch size, and finite data.
 However, \cite{Premkumar2025} demonstrates that the amount of information stored in a real network $\e_\th$ is measured through its \textit{neural entropy},